-Farinata was something I discovered in Italy… as a gluten-free person, I missed out on quite a bit of Italian cuisine.
-However, farinata appeared on the menu at a pizzaria in Torino, described as “chickpea gruel.”
-I think gruel is a poor translation rather than an accurate description.
-It’s more like a cross between a polenta and a pizza.
-(Though I do make polenta pizzas!)
+Farinata was something I discovered in Italy.
+As a gluten-free person, I missed out on quite a bit of Italian cuisine, but farinata appeared on the menu at a pizzaria in Torino, described as “chickpea gruel.”
+Gruel is a poor translation for a dish that more like a delicious cross between polenta and pizza.

--and the kids think of it like a pizza, and always eat loads (yea for eating beans!)
+- Best of all, my kids think of it as pizza and always eat their fill (yea for eating beans!)

 - ⅔ cup chickpea flour (or garfava flour)